LEST0808/Vichaiwat-Koonsap-Portfolio/README.md

 Beyond competitions, I served as **President of the Yothinburana Robot Club**, where I mentored junior members, prepared competition teams, and organized robotics activities and training programs.

-I am currently expanding my knowledge beyond robotics into **software development, machine learning, and computer vision**, with the goal of developing intelligent systems that combine **software, hardware, and AI**.
+I am currently learning beyond robotics into **software development, machine learning, and computer vision**, with the goal of developing intelligent systems that combine **software, hardware, and AI**.

 ---

-# 🛠️ Technical Skills
+## 🛠️ Technical Skills

 ### Programming